mcgrathcoutinho/audit-portfolio/README.md

  - Twitter - [@McgrathCoutinho](https://twitter.com/McgrathCoutinho)
  - Discord - [@mrpotatomagic](https://discord.com/users/763818501004722187)

-In case you prefer a intermediary, you can request a quote on [Code4rena](https://code4rena.com/@MrPotatoMagic) or [Cantina](https://cantina.xyz/u/MrPotatoMagic)
+In case you prefer an intermediary, you can request a quote on [Code4rena](https://code4rena.com/@MrPotatoMagic) or [Cantina](https://cantina.xyz/u/MrPotatoMagic).

 ## Audit Contests